yegor256/blog/_posts/2016/may/2016-05-10-keynote-clowns.md

 **Joke!**
 You must make them laugh.
 You must open with a joke and continue with many of them.
 Prepare them carefully.
-Just google "good keynote jokes" and use what smart people recommend.
+Just Google "good keynote jokes" and use what smart people recommend.
 A well-prepared collection of jokes is much more valuable than the content you will be talking about.
 Nobody will remember the content, but the jokes will definitely be re-tweeted.
 When a good speaker